Freakwill/pyrimidine/paper/paper.md

 # Summary

-As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam, @cheng,@katoch].
+As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
 The principles of GA will not be extensively reviewed in this article.
-For a detailed understanding, please refer to reference [@holland, @simon] and the associated literatures.
+For a detailed understanding, please refer to reference [@holland; @simon] and the associated literatures.

 `Pyrimidine` stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.

-Leveraging the principles of object-oriented programming(OOP) and the meta-programming, we introduce a distinctive design paradigm is coined as "algebra-inspired Programming," signifying the fusion of algebraic methodologies with the software architecture.
+Leveraging the principles of object-oriented programming(OOP) and the meta-programming, we introduce a distinctive design paradigm is coined as "algebra-inspired Programming" signifying the fusion of algebraic methodologies with the software architecture.

 # Algebra-inspired Programming